pkirkham/pkirkham.github.io/_drafts/2025-11-23-viscosity-modelling.md

 ### Corresponding States Models

 The correlation models above calculate viscosity at a given temperature and pressure.
 An alternative approach is to first determine the gas viscosity at a known reference condition such as atmospheric conditions, and to then adjust the reference viscosity to the target temperature and pressure.
 By using reduced temperature and pressure the corresponding states principle (CSP), that gas will behave similarly under the same reduced conditions, can be exploited.

+Methods that are based on corresponding states include:

+ 1. **Comings et al (1944)**: This graphical method was an early industry standard.
+ 2. **Pedersen et al (1984, 1987)**:
+ 3. **Lucas (1974)**:

 Comings et al (1944) expressed the viscosity ratio as a function of the reduced pressure and reduced temperature.

 $$\frac{\mu}{\mu_{1atm}}=f(p_r, T_r)$$